rgrinberg/lev/README.md

 ## Abstract

 [libev](libev) by Marc Lehmann is a minimal & portable event loop library.
-Lev offers low level bindings to this library.
+This repository contains two packages.
+The first is `lev` which offers low level bindings to this library.
 The bindings are designed to be minimal, low overhead, and easily embeddable in larger projects.
 The API is callback based so you need to BYOC (bring your own concurrency).

+The second package is `lev-fiber`.
+It provides a more familiar, higher level API.
+It is based on dune's fiber library for structured concurrency.

 ## Example

+This example of the low level API lev api:

 ```ocaml
 open Lev